pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/2.png"/>
 </p>

 Click Create bucket, then give it a name.
 For example the "sample_bucket_test".
-Make sure any other people do not use this name.
+Make sure that this name is not used by any other people.

 <p>
     <img src="image/3.png"/>